 Remotely connect to your computer from another PC so staff can access applications remotely.

-But that's actually a false economy — not only because, as we've seen above, you could end up missing out on revenue if something goes wrong and you're unable to get a quick response from customer support.
+While home broadband usually has a lower monthly price, this can actually be a bit of a false economy.
+As we've seen above, you could end up missing out on revenue if something goes wrong, and you're unable to get a quick response from customer support.

 Business broadband is arguably also a better value because of the extras that come with it.
 For instance, all business broadband providers also supply customers with multiple email accounts which will be specific to your business (for example firstname.lastname@example.org) and will present a more professional image to clients.